Skip to content

 Cost structure

 Businesses that partner with a PEO usually pay either a percentage of payroll or a per-employee fee for bundled HR services.
 A client also receives access to group-rate benefits that the PEO negotiates through its larger employee pool.
-PPO members pay monthly premiums for health insurance coverage through their healthcare providers.
-The members’ out-of-pocket costs, such as deductibles, copayments, and coinsurance, are lower when using in-network providers and higher when choosing out-of-network providers.
+PPO members pay monthly premiums for health insurance coverage.
+Out-of-pocket costs - deductibles, copayments, and coinsurance - are lower for in-network care and higher for out-of-network providers.

 Risk sharing

-PEOs share employment-related risks under the co-employment model, such as compliance, tax liability, and workers’ compensation claims, with the client company.
-This helps businesses to avoid costly fines and legal penalties.
-PPO does not share risk with the employers, as it only provides healthcare coverage between members and providers.
+PEOs share employment-related risks under the co-employment model, such as compliance, tax liability, and workers' compensation claims, with the client company.
+This helps businesses avoid costly fines and legal penalties.
+PPO does not share risk with employers - it only provides healthcare coverage between members and providers.

 Control over employees

 The client company maintains full control over employees, which involves decisions about hiring, firing, training, monitoring, and performance management.
-The PEO manages only HR and administrative tasks, like recruiting and onboarding, training, and development, to help the client focus on core business activities like customer service, finance, and marketing.
-PPO has no control over employees, as it is only an insurance arrangement and is not related to employment management.
+The PEO manages only HR and administrative tasks, like recruiting and onboarding, training, and development, to help the client focus on core business activities.
+PPO has no control over employees, as it is only an insurance arrangement.

 Benefits access